anza-xyz/agave/net/README.md

 ```
 If you are running the scripts on a headless machine, you can use curl to issue requests to confirm your auth.

-If you are doing it the first time, you might need to set up project
+If you are doing it for the first time, you might need to set up project
 ```bash
 gcloud config set project principal-lane-200702
 ```